MizuchiLabs/relayd/README.md

 # Relayd

-`relayd` is a lightweight "set and forget" external DNS synchronization agent for Docker.
-It seamlessly updates DNS records (A, AAAA, and TXT ownership records) across various providers based on Docker container labels.
+`relayd` is a lightweight, "set and forget" external DNS synchronization agent for Docker.
+It seamlessly updates DNS records (A, AAAA, and TXT ownership records) across various providers based on your Docker container labels.

-It supports dual-stack IPv4/IPv6 out of the box, handles seamless resolution of local (LAN) and public (WAN) interface IPs, and supports multiple DNS providers like Cloudflare, DigitalOcean, Route53, PowerDNS, Pi-hole, UniFi, and standard RFC2136.

 ## Features

-- **Docker Label Discovery**: Automatically extracts hostnames from `relayd.hosts` and Traefik `.rule` labels.
+- **Docker Native**: Automatically extracts hostnames from `relayd.hosts` and Traefik `.rule` labels.
 - **Dual-Stack Support**: Synchronizes both `A` (IPv4) and `AAAA` (IPv6) records simultaneously.
-- **Safe Ownership**: Uses `TXT` records to track ownership, preventing it from overwriting domains it doesn't own (can be bypassed using provider-specific force option).
+- **Safe Ownership**: Uses specific `TXT` records to track ownership, guaranteeing it will never overwrite or delete domains it doesn't own.
-- **Multi-Provider**: Sync to Cloudflare for public domains while simultaneously syncing to PowerDNS for local domains.
+- **Multi-Provider**: Sync your public domains to Cloudflare, while simultaneously syncing your internal/local domains to Pi-hole, UniFi, or PowerDNS.

 ## Usage